burlacenko/burlacenko.github.io/ShoppingCart-w19/README.md

 - [x] `CheckOut` sums up all items in the `Cart Content`

 ## Improvements:
-- [x]  to `subtract items from stock` when there are moved to the shoppping cart
+- [x] to `subtract items from stock` when there are moved to the Cart Content
 - [x] to `add items back to Product List` when deleted from Cart Content
 - [x] to restock items `retrieving data from local strapi` database
 - [x] control restocking process to add items to existing product in the list instead of simply adding new items in the products' list

 ## Roadmap of future improvements
+- [ ] manage stock by product id instead of name
 - [ ] search for pictures of the actual items
 - [ ] add a `delete` button for each item in Cart Content
 - [ ] design and styling
+- [ ] create price based on formula over cost, so that we can build a profit
+- [ ] add taxes
+- [ ] add shipping cost

 ## MIT License
 Copyright (c) 2021 <em>Burlacenko</em>